Gokuldroid/Gokuldroid.github.io/contents/posts/2026-07-16-give-credit-away.md

 ## Mechanics

 **It's a zero-cost deposit in the favor bank.** Public credit is one of the few favors you can do that costs nothing and can't be declined.
 Priya now owes you nothing formally — and remembers it anyway.
-This is [The Favor Bank](/posts/the-favor-bank/) and [Reciprocity — Go Positive, Go First](/posts/how-organizations-really-decide/#reciprocity--go-positive-go-first) in their purest form: you moved first, at zero cost, and the ledger opened in your favor.
+This is [The Favor Bank](/posts/the-favor-bank/) in its purest form: you moved first, at zero cost, and the ledger opened in your favor.

 **People fight to work with credit-givers.** Word travels fast about who shares wins and who absorbs them.
 Engineers maneuver to join the projects of known credit-givers and quietly avoid credit-takers.
 The downstream effects compound: your projects staff faster with better people, your peer feedback glows, your "would work with again" scores climb — the exact signals promo committees and skip-levels weight most.
 This is a load-bearing case of [Easy to Work With Beats Brilliant](/posts/easy-to-work-with-beats-brilliant/).